danieltan1517/teh_tarik/phase1/README.md

 }
 ```

+The lexer takes as input a piece of code represented as a string, and outputs a list of tokens based on the input.
+If the lexer detects an invalid token, then the
+lexer spits out an error, and the compiler should halt.
+If there is an error detected, the compiler should inform the user about what is wrong.

+The lexer must meet the following functionality:
+- The lexer should have correct rules for detecting valid/invalid identifiers based on the language
+specification
+- The lexer should detect and remove comments properly (e.g. `#This is a comment` should parse as
+one token and then removed from the list of tokens)
+- The lexer should detect and report proper error messages for invalid identifiers and unrecognized
+symbols (e.g. invalid identifier tokens such as `2a` is an error)
+The lexer is allowed to halt at the first error.
+Please take note that a lexer does not need to check for errors such as misplaced semicolons, balanced parenthesis, or balanced curly brace.
+Handling those error cases is up to the parser in Phase 2.
+Comments should not be part of the output list of tokens.

 ### Table of Tokens

 For your lexer, this is the complete list of tokens you need to identify for Phase 1.